 The noise from the motor contributes much to the overall noise produced by the attic fan.
 So going for a quieter motor is ideal.

-Brushless motors are much quieter and have better performance and efficiency than a brushed motor.
+Brushless motors are much quieter, and they have better performance and efficiency than brushed motors.
 So if you want a quiet attic fan go for one with a brushless motor.

-To identify which motor is brushless go through the specifications of the attic fan.
-If ECM (Electronically Commutated Motor) technology is mentioned anywhere that fan has a quiet motor.
+To identify which motor is brushless, go through the specifications of the attic fan.
+If ECM (Electronically Commutated Motor) technology is mentioned anywhere, then that fan has a quiet motor.

-Attic fans which are belt driven are much quieter than direct driven ones.
+Belt-driven attic fans are much quieter than direct-driven ones.
 This is always mentioned in the specification sheet of the fan, so look for it, go for it.

 A large fan running at slow speed will be much quieter than a small one running at high speeds.
-So opting for a large attic fan can give you quieter performance.
-However, the size of the fan depends on a lot of other things so make a learned decision.
+So opting for a large attic fan that runs at a low RPM can give you quieter performance.
+However, the size of the fan depends on a lot of other things, so make a learned decision.

 Balance the blades during installation

-It is wise to check the balance of the attic fan blades before installation.
-A perfectly balanced fan will be quiet and last long.
+As mentioned before, unbalanced blades make a fan noisy and dangerous.
+It is wise to check the balance of the attic fan blades before and after installation.
+A perfectly balanced fan will be quiet, and it will last long.

 Use professional help for installation